 The proof of the danger presented by SUV rollovers is shown in accident statistics.
 In the real world, rollover accidents are far more likely to result in death than are other kinds of accidents.
 SUVs are involved in more rollover accidents than are other kinds of passenger vehicles.
 The propensity of SUVs to rollover has caused more than half (53%) of the passenger deaths in SUVs.
 In contrast to 19% in regular passenger cars.

-Litigating SUV rollover cases can be complex and usually requires proving:
+Litigating SUV rollovers can be complex and usually requires proving:

 - That a maneuver that is commonly performed by drivers and that would not have caused a car to rollover, did however cause the SUV to rollover.

-- Finally, after it rolled over, its design was not sufficient enough to protect the occupants from injury.
+- F, however, after it rolled over, its design was not sufficient enough to protect the occupants from injury.